May 2022 Review

 Border Force and National Crime Agency

-We are aware of at least one report of illegal firearms in May 2021:
+We are aware of at least two reports in May 2022 relating to the above:

 Sentences and Convictions

 We are aware of at least 47 reports in May 2022 of sentences and convictions for gun crime, including: